PentestInd/1click/README.md

 # 1click

-#With 1click OWASP secure headers and many other low hanging fruits can be found for any given url.
+With 1click OWASP secure headers and many other low hanging fruits can be found for any given url.

-Following are the low-hanging fruits can be identified with the 1click,
+Following are the low-hanging fruits can be identified with the 1click, x-contenttype_options,
-#x-contenttype_options
-# HSTS
-#X-frame_Options
-#Content-Secuirty_policy
-#cache-control
-#Referrer-policy - Inprogress
+HSTS,
+X-frame_Options,
+Content-Secuirty_policy,
+cache-control ,
-#Server Info Leak
+Server Info Leak,
-#Feature_policy
-#CORS_Headers
-#Cross_origin_resource_Policy
-#Cross-Origin-Embedder-Policy
-#X-Permitted-Cross-Domain-Policies
+Feature_policy ,
+CORS_Headers ,
+Cross_origin_resource_Policy,
+Cross-Origin-Embedder-Policy,
+X-Permitted-Cross-Domain-Policies

 **Steps:**
 1. Create a file('target.txt') with list of url's which you want to scan